 This can all be done using the SaaS build spreadsheet mentioned above.
 This tool has multiple components, which we’ll break down one-by-one.

-The first element of the spreadsheet focuses on is a listing of “standard features”.
+The first element of our project estimation template focuses on is a listing of “standard features”.
 In this area, we start off with the general systems that every SaaS system needs.
 That includes things like a project setup, pre-launch site checks, and launch, architecture writeup, UX design flows, revisions, design meetings, team kickoff, etc.

 I would like to point out that the UX design flows (see red box below) item can very often get way, way, way higher than 40 to 100 hours.
 This can be 500 hours, or 700, or even higher sometimes.
 It really depends on what the project is, what goes into it and the size of the project.